-

 Three kinds of rug pulls in DeFi

 The three main types of rug pulls that occur in DeFi are as follows: liquidity theft, limiting selling orders, and dumping.
+These methods can also be used together in the same scam.

+- Liquidity theft.
+Developers withdraw investors’ funds from the liquidity pool – the pool that contains the new asset and another more established asset like ETH or BNB.
 The liquidity pool is held in a smart contract, and a malicious developer can program a “back door” into a smart contract to extract investors’ funds.
 Once the funds have been extracted, the developer can sell them.

+- Limiting selling orders.
+Fraudulent developer programs a smart contract so that only they can sell the token they’ve developed and brought to market.
 In other words, investors can’t cash in when the price of this new token pumps.
 Only the developer can.

-This occurs when the developer sells off their share of this new token – which tends to be over 50% of the total supply of the token – once its price pumps.
+- Dumping.
+The developer sells off their share of this new token – which tends to be over 50% of the total supply of the token – once its price pumps.
+This is sometimes referred to as a “pump and dump” scheme.

 5 major crypto rug pulls